[Skip to Content]

 • Most vaccines take time to become effective.

-Most immunizations should be given at least 1 month before travel.
-So try to schedule a doctor's visit 4-6 weeks before your trip.
+Most vaccines should be given at least 1 month before travel.
+So try to schedule a doctor's visit 4–6 weeks before your trip.
 Even if you're leaving sooner than that, make an appointment, as kids might still benefit from shots or medicines.

 Doctors might recommend that travelers also be vaccinated against: